inmanta/inmanta-core/docs/administrators/operational_procedures.rst

   * A new version will appear but it will not start to deploy
   * This may take a while as the project has to be installed.
-  * In case of problems, consult the Compiler Reports
+  * In case of problems, consult the Compile Reports

 5. Verify that the resources in this first version are as expected.
 6. Click deploy to make the changes effective